QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

     realwage.head()  # Show first 5 rows

-The data is currently in long format, which is difficult to analyse when there are several dimensions to the data
+The data is currently in long format, which is difficult to analyze when there are several dimensions to the data

 We will use ``pivot_table`` to create a wide format panel, with a ``MultiIndex`` to handle higher dimensional data